Muzuwi/fools24/docs/missingno.md

 - RLE corruption could be restored?
 It only or's the bits in hall of fame data
 - Unpack corruption seems awful and unrecoverable

+RLE CORRUPTION: individual bits in HoF
+DIFFERENTIAL DECODER CORRUPTION: 1352 bytes past $A310; last corrupted byte at $A857